arsam31/SAAC02-Notes/README.md

 Default for boot volumes and should be the default for data volumes.
 Can only be attached to one EC2 instance at a time.

+#### General Purpose SSD (gp3)

+gp3 is newer version
+when you create a gp2 volume,it is created with a IO credit allocation gp3 starts with 3000 IOPS per second vloume range from 1TB to 16TB currently it is 20% cheaper than gp2 if you intend to use upto 3000 IOPS, use gp3 if you need more performance, you can get 16000 IOPS and 1000 MB by paying extra fee with gp3 we get higher max throughput of 1000 mb per second but in gp2 we get max 250mb per second we can swap from gp2 to gp3 but anything above 3000 IOPS the performance does not get added automatically like gp2, which scales on size

 #### Provisioned IOPS SSD (io1)